"More Please!"

 The study revealed untapped programming potential for this large number of children and teens being exposed to the Hope Channel.
 Thirty percent of survey respondents indicated that there is a need for more youth programming, while 21% indicated that there was a need for more children’s programming.
 Additionally, 25% of respondents indicated that there is a need to include more family life education.

-Another recent study (2013) conducted by Duane McBride, Curtis VanderWaal, and Desrene Vernon examined the role of Hope Channel in the lives of students at Andrews University. his study found that respondents were most likely to desire an increase in family programming.
+Another recent study (2013) conducted by Duane McBride, Curtis VanderWaal, and Desrene Vernon examined the role of Hope Channel in the lives of students at Andrews University.
+This study found that respondents were most likely to desire an increase in family programming.
 This finding seemed particularly driven by African, Asian, and West Indian students, as well as by those with children at home.

 With the recent trend in declining church attendance – not only within the Seventh-day Adventist church, but within nearly every denomination worldwide – it would seem as if the Hope Channel possesses a significant opportunity to engage young viewers.